emtempleton/emtempleton.github.io/index.md

 # About Me

 Hi!
-I'm a Postdoctoral fellow in Psychological and Brain Sciences at Dartmouth, where I also completed my PhD.
+I'm a postdoctoral fellow in Psychological and Brain Sciences at Dartmouth, where I also completed my PhD.
 I work with [Thalia Wheatley](http://www.wheatlab.com/) and [Luke Chang](https://cosanlab.com/).
 The question that motivates my research is: **What makes conversation "good"?**

 Before graduate school, I received my A.B. in Psychology from Harvard where I worked with [Jason Mitchell](https://jasonmitchell.fas.harvard.edu/) and [Diana Tamir](https://psnlab.princeton.edu/).
 Then, I worked as a lab manager at Stanford in [Jamil Zaki](https://www.ssnl.stanford.edu/)'s lab.